University of New England - Innovation for a Healthier Planet

 3. Protocol

-Develop a systematic review protocol that is peer-reviewed and made publicly available.
+A systematic review protocol describes the rationale, hypothesis, and planned methods of the review, and should be peer-reviewed and prepared before a review is started.
 It is recommended that you register your protocol so that it is made publicly available.
 The protocol should identify the reporting guidelines to be used such as PRISMA.

 Protocol Tools